salshyn/PageFossil/README.md

 Disable all blockchain activity.

-## Bitcoin payments

-To register any **pending** page on the blockchain, make a payment of the required amount to the displayed bitcoin address.

-Assuming PoE successfully accepts the bitcoin payment and registers the corresponding hash, status should flip from **pending** to **confirmed** and link to a record of your new bitcoin transaction.

 [[top]](#pagefossil-chrome-extension)

 ## Symbolic links

 By removing the default ``pagefossil`` subfolder and replacing it with an identically-named symbolic link to a folder residing at a [file hosting service](https://en.wikipedia.org/wiki/Comparison_of_file_hosting_services#File_hosting_services), images can be shared with anyone who also has access that hosted folder.
-Here are three examples that all assume the extension has already been installed and that your Chrome download folder is ``~/Downloads``.
+Here are two examples that all assume the extension has already been installed and that your Chrome download folder is ``~/Downloads``.

 ### Dropbox